Pointe au Baril

 I stayed over for two nights in the Pointe au Baril area so I could visit the Lighthouse on Thursday.
 Al made that decision more palatable and I got a couple nice bike rides in.
 But there was no Wi-fi and the pastries were good, but not that good.
 I was ready for the lighthouse.

 If I had to conjure up two people to tend a lighthouse museum, Emmaline Madigan and Bill Pugsley would be the result.
-It’s more a lighthouse than a museum, first lit in 1889, though for years before that, the first fisherman in for the day would light a lantern in a barrel to guide the others, hence the name.
-There are some period furniture, typewriters and sewing machine artifacts that have been donated by long time locals, including a pair of four fingered scissors and a huge anchor salvaged by Emmaline’s kids.
-There’s a unique a collection of coins, bottles or whatever else that can be sunk in a boat or lost overboard displayed by a local who dives as a hobby and a small collection of exquisitely crafted Ojibway quill and bark baskets loaned by another local.
+It’s more a lighthouse than a museum, first lit in 1889, though for years before that, the first fisherman in for the day would light a lantern in a barrel to guide the others home, hence the name.
+There is some period furniture, typewriters and sewing machine artifacts that have been donated by long time locals, including a pair of four fingered scissors and a huge anchor salvaged by Emmaline’s kids.
+There’s a unique collection of coins, bottles or whatever else that can be sunk in a boat or lost overboard displayed by a local who dives as a hobby and a small collection of exquisitely crafted Ojibway quill and bark baskets loaned by another local.

 What makes this museum special is Emmaline and Bill.
-Emmaline is the last lighthouse keeper, from 1954 when she married the resident keeper and on her own after he died in 1977.
+Emmaline was the last lighthouse keeper, from 1954 when she married the resident keeper and on her own after he died in 1977.
 In addition to her duties, she raised six kids at the lighthouse.
 It’s said that the drying laundry on the cloth lines identified the Pointe as much as the light, at least in the daytime.

 She lost both her job and her summer home of 29 years when the government ‘demanned’ the lighthouse in 1983.
 Others were apparently nearly as heartbroken as Emmaline.
 It took 17 years, but the Pointe au Baril Islanders’ Association and the Township of the Archipelago finally finagled a lease of the lighthouse building from the federal government and in 2000 asked Emmaline and her partner Bill to return home as ‘lighthouse attendant’ from June 15 to Labor Day.